DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-05-14-shipped-for-transition.md

 ---
 title: What we shipped for UCAS transition
-description: Locations, location editing and vacancies.
+description: Locations, location editing and vacancies
 date: 2019-05-14
 screenshots:
   items: